 Women come in all different shapes and sizes and so do their breasts – no surprise there.
-But you might be surprised to learn how many different breast shapes, none (and yet all) of which are “normal”.
+But you might be surprised to learn how many different breast shapes there are, all of which are “normal.”
 There’s no wrong or right type of breast shape, but there is a right or wrong type of bra based on what your breast shape is.

 Back in 2011, True&Co. founder Michelle Lam realized just how important (and varied) breast shapes are after holding focus groups in her living room and listening to women talk about their breasts.
-How could women be expected to find the right bra if they didn’t know all the factors?
+How could women be expected to find the right bra if they didn’t know about their breast shape?